cfjhallgren/cfjhallgren/README.md

 Welcome to my GitHub profile.
 I'm a PhD student in statistics and machine learning at UCL and occasionally do consulting projects in data science and contribute to open source software.

 Here I put some code from my research or hobby projects.
+I most often use Python, R or C++ on Linux or AWS.